 We did, however, experience some problems in the composite building products business that affected our profitability in 2003 and will continue to hamper profitability in the first half of 2004.
 Adverse weather conditions in much of the U.S. in the first half of 2003 delayed the start of the building season.
 This situation contributed to an increase in inventory levels throughout the distribution chain just as we increased capacity and operating rates at our composites facility in Green Bay, Wisconsin.
 Certain of our distributors chose to work down their inventory in 2003, which had an adverse impact on sales particularly in the fourth quarter of 2003, which traditionally has lower revenues than other quarters due to the seasonality of the business.
 In response to these business conditions, we curtailed production at the Green Bay facility in the fourth quarter of 2003.
 We have also curtailed production in the first quarter of 2004 as we believe that we have sufficient inventory to meet current customer demand.
 In addition, in the second half of 2003 we experienced a significant increase in warranty claims associated with excessive contraction of our decking products, which had an adverse impact on profitability.
 Accordingly, we have increased our estimated costs of product warranties and recorded related warranty expense of \$1.9 million for the year ended January 3, 2004.
-The lower overhead absorption due to the anticipated lower production levels, reduced pricing due to our annual winter-buy discount program, and the increase in warranty expense as a percentage of revenues over last year will have a significant adverse impact on our profitability in the composite building products business to report, on a GAAP (generally accepted accounting principles) basis, an operating loss of \$0.8 to \$1.0 million, on revenues of \$15 to \$17 million, for the year.
+The lower overhead absorption due to the anticipated lower production levels, reduced pricing due to our annual winter-buy discount program, and the increase in warranty expense as a percentage of revenues over last year will have a significant adverse impact on our profitability in the composite building products business in the beginning of 2004.
+These factors considered, we expect our composite building products business to report, on a GAAP (generally accepted accounting principles) basis, an operating loss of \$0.8 to \$1.0 million, on revenues of \$3.5 to \$4.0 million, in the first quarter of 2004, and an operating loss of \$0.8 to \$1.2 mil